Article

 You want it to grow fast, but what does this "fast" mean?
 And how can you understand your company is on track?
 Among various business metrics, there is one that should always be top of mind.
 In this article, you will learn about the growth rate and how to use this indicator to measure your business results.

-What is SaaS revenue growth rate?
+What is SaaS growth rate?

 The growth rate shows a company's revenue increase over a certain period.
 It's one of the most important business metrics, as it indicates how quickly your startup is growing.
 For investors, the revenue growth rate is the most significant factor in the startup's valuation process.
 The increasing revenue trend is evidence of the company's sustainability and profitability.